 - an selv circuit or a limited current circuit; or

-- a TNV-1, TNV-2 or TNV-3; or
+- a TNV-1, TNV-2 OF TNV-3 CIRCUIT; OF

 - a HAZARDOUS VOLTAGE circuit.

 Except as permitted in 3.5.3, interconnection circuits shall not be ELV CIRCUITS.

 3.5.3 ELV circuits as interconnection circuits